 Allowing people a new way to exchange value without the use of a third party like a bank controlled by the government wasn’t purely an anti-establishment mindset.
-Bitcoin’s creators had the foresight to see what we’ve all witnessed in the last 5 years as governments around the world face instability, and financial systems continue to exclude nearly 1.7 billion adults who remain unbanked.
+Bitcoin’s creators had the foresight to see what we’ve all witnessed in the last decade as governments around the world face instability, and financial systems continue to exclude nearly 1.7 billion adults who remain unbanked.
 Alternatively, cryptocurrencies provided a decentralized network that anyone could participate in that was global, open-source, and free of the high transaction costs of banks.

 For cryptocurrencies to deliver on their promises of a more inclusive financial future, we must understand the people-systems just as much as the technical products involved.
 This starts with building communities for innovators and leaders to witness the power of crypto for themselves.

 People will shape the future of crypto, not technology